 Anti-Patton Cartoon from “Patton” (1970)

-Both loved the coverage of and bristled at the scrutiny from the media they courted.
+Both loved media coverage of and yet bristled at the scrutiny that invites.
 Both earned the distinction of “Suspected Huge Fan of the Nazis” from the media in their time.

 reinforces his extreme vanity and puts a more dangerous edge on his genius.

 Of course what we all know today about Patton’s Weather Prayer is that a warm front moved in and the snow simply stopped.
 That doesn’t blunt the forceful nature of the scene where Patton excoriates a regimental chaplain, telling him to write a prayer “good enough” for God to bother listening.
 Its very much like Trump’s contempt for the Pope and religion in general.
 The “Two Corinthians” Fiasco shows Trump has no religious knowledge or convictions but has no problem with rank hypocrisy and is therefore a bit less moral than Patton.

 This sequence of the movie is meant to show Patton’s Hubris and psychopathy in pursuit of battle and it’s a very dangerous thing to take it literally as surely Trump does.

 Another thing Trump and ‘Movie Patton’ have in common would be a total lack of understanding of whats called “Psychological Warfare”.
 In the film Patton is apparently baffled as to the importance of his mission leading up to D-Day- to be a weapon of mass distraction .
 Patton’s use as a decoy convinced Hitler to disregard an Actual Invasion and hold off forces that may well have turned the tide of the War itself , to await a Fictional Invasion that was never going to happen.
 It was key to pulling of the Allied Invasion of France.